• Phed Mark London: A Spicy Thai Pop-Up Experience

 Roast, toasty skewered rice cakes bring diversity to the mouthfeel and flavour.
 This version tramples upon any monotonous, gummy, single flavour profile I’ve experienced with tteokbokki (Korean rice cakes).
 The cheesy sweetcorn was a much needed respite from the spice for my dining companion, who devoured them with enthusiasm.
 Apparently, if you catch a member of staff to make a note before you place your order, you can ask for milder spicing.

-A pairing of a pickle or two would not have gone amiss.
+A pairing of a pickle or two wouldn’t go amiss.
 Something zesty, cooling, to cut through the elements.
-Rich BBQ pork intestine, the rendered fat on the lamb skewers, for instance.
+Rich BBQ pork intestine; rendered lamb fat on the lamb skewers, for instance.
 Or the monotony of bite after same bite of meat.
-This is just nitpicking at this point but I prefer it, particularly alongside cold beer.
-A fresh chilli to crunch into might be too much here, unless you eat raw garlic with as much gusto as proper piquant pepper.
+I’m nitpicking, at this point: I prefer it, particularly alongside cold beer.
+Fresh chilli to crunch into, to aid the hunkering down to an education in dry spice flavour, in a single sitting.
+Unless you eat raw garlic, with as much gusto as proper piquant pepper, this may be a step too far here.

 With a dry rub skewered affair, I’m partial to a side of salt and pepper in a dipping bowl.
-A bit or crushed cumin, some chilli flakes to dip into wouldn’t have gone amiss.
+To make up my mind and scald myself for it, regarding how much salt, please and thank you.
+A bit or crushed cumin, some chilli flakes to dip into.
+That kind of thing.
+Find my rhythm, rather than committing right away.

 Charcoal Champ Chinese BBQ Review

-A NOTE REGARDING VALUE FOR MONEY: These prices are extremely reasonable for London with some caveats.
-Those being; there are limited drinks options, with them being served typically immediately on ordering, well before any food arrives – not just on on our table.
-We requested tap water but it did not arrive so I cannot comment.
+A NOTE REGARDING VALUE FOR MONEY: These prices are extremely reasonable for London, with some caveats.
+Those being; limited drinks options, with them being served typically immediately, on ordering, well before any food arrives.
+We requested tap water but it did not arrive, so I cannot comment.
 This is a thirst quenching meal with no options but to buy bottle after beer bottle.
-A service charge is applied in spite of orders being made by mobile device.
-It’s applied each you place an order, which can add up.
+A service charge is applied, in spite of orders being made by mobile device.
+It’s applied each time you place an order, which can add up.
 Be prepared or enquire with the staff further about it if you’re not sure how much to order.

 Ratings!